Where to Stay in Seoul With Luggage (2026): The 5-Minute Walk Mistake Most Travelers Make

 Hongdae Nightlife, long stays Longer first walk

-If this is your first trip to Korea and you feel uneasy when accommodation is not immediately visible, Myeongdong usually feels safer.
+If this is your first trip to Korea and you feel uneasy when accommodation is not immediately visible, Myeongdong usually feels safer on arrival night.

-If you plan to spend most evenings inside one district and care more about return comfort than arrival simplicity, Hongdae makes more sense.
+If you plan to spend most evenings inside one district and care more about return comfort than arrival simplicity, Hongdae makes more sense once you've absorbed the longer first walk.

 If you are traveling with children and luggage at the same time, visible orientation often matters more than walking smoothness.